bharadwajv/ece550-term-project/README.txt

 The Version 2.8 has the following features
+- Extract the folder completely and then run the program in MATLAB.
+- There has to be 4 files of .M format - 2 input files(DTS, PWRFLW4BUS), Ybus, ntwrkanalysis.
 - The code has been generated for performing the contingency line outage analysis of a generic power system.
 - It takes input in the form of IEEE std power system data.
 - The software automatically generates the current systems ybus.